ArkaziaGroups/.github/profile/README.md

 </h2>

 <p align="center">
 <strong>Arkazia</strong> is much more than a mere server, it's an extraordinary adventure that immerses you in the turbulent waters of an uncharted pirate realm.
-Our server is powered by <a href="https://github.com/PowerNukkitX">PowerNukkitX</a>, a revolutionary Java software tailored for the Bedrock edition of Minecraft, ensuring a gaming experience that's both seamless and exhilarating.
+Our server is powered by <a href="[https://github.com/PowerNukkitX](https://github.com/pmmp/PocketMine-MP)">Pocketmine-MP</a>, a revolutionary PHP software tailored for the Bedrock edition of Minecraft, ensuring a gaming experience that's both seamless and exhilarating.
 </p>
 &nbsp